shipt/py-volley/docs/docs/example.md

 List[Tuple[str, Any, Optional[dict[str Any]]]]
 ```

 Each element in the list is a message destined for the queue specified by the first element in the tuple.
-The second element is the message itself.
-The third element is optional, runtime configurations for your producer.
+The second tuple element is the message itself.
+The third tuple element is optional runtime configurations for your producer.
 For the Confluent producer, these might be a partition key or a callback.
 They are passed to the producer's `produce()` function as expanded key word arguments.

         [(output_queue_name, message_object, optional_runtime_configurations)]

+Your application does not need to produce anything!
+Simply return `True` if you want Volley to mark the incoming message as a success with the consuming input queue, and `False` if you want to mark it as failed.
+With RSMQ, True means the incoming message will be deleted from the input queue and False results in the incoming message being returned to the input queue.
+See the consumer's `on_success` and `on_fail` implementations for specifics.

 ### 5. Run application